richardsrandall/pyopticon/docs/tutorial_1.rst

 .. image:: img/rv3.png
     :alt: A screenshot of the demo dashboard in its just-opened state

+It's possible that the Dashboard will get cut off at the bottom of your screen.
+If so, you'll need to mess with the y pad between widgets and/or scale the widgets down, which the next tutorial page explains.

 We'll just quickly run through some of the dashboard's features.
 The four red widgets on the left-hand side control most of the top-level functions: